<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 • No native meeting recording or transcription

-• Requires manual input or third-party tools
+• Requires manual input or a third-party tool

 • Not purpose-built for meetings